 How to Buy the Japan Rail Pass

 I highly recommend buying the Japan Rail Pass before you get to Japan (saves you time and money).
 Get your JR Rail Pass in advance through one of our trusted affiliates:

 Choose the duration of your pass and they ship it right to you.
 It’s simple, easy, and worry-free.
 You can choose the Standard Pass or the Green Pass First Class.

 A child is considered ages 6 to 11.
 The Green Pass gets you access to seats in First Class which includes perks such as larger seats and luggage areas, onboard service, seat reservations, and separate train facilities.

+You can buy your JR Rail Pass when you arrive in Japan, but it’ll cost you extra (more on this below).
 Historically, you were only able to buy a Japan Rail Pass prior to arriving in Japan.
-However, JR Rail has started a trial run where passes can be purchased at select ticketing offices throughout the country.
+However, JR Rail sells passes at select ticketing offices throughout the country.